Your home is calling for help! Rescue it from carpenter bee damage with TrapStik®.

-In addition to our traps’ environmental benefits, we are most proud of the fact that RESCUE!® products are American-made.
+In addition to our products’ environmental benefits, we are most proud of the fact that everything with the RESCUE!® name is American-made.
 Sterling International is the only American pest control company to manufacture all of its products in the USA.

 “We are committed to developing and manufacturing our products here in the U.S. for numerous reasons,” explains founder and President Rod Schneidmiller.
 “Quality control is obviously much easier when you’re producing everything in one location.
 Not only are our products manufactured on-site, but we also purchase raw materials – such as packaging – from local vendors whenever possible.”

 “Finally, we benefit the American economy by keeping our manufacturing on U.S. soil, and that is an important concept for us,” adds Schneidmiller.
 “And it’s truly an honor to employ our neighbors and provide jobs for our community."